What Does Protein Do in the Body? The Benefits & Functions of Protein

 8. Promotes Satiety and Reduces Cravings

 Protein makes you feel full longer than carbs or fat (9).
-It also can help reduce sugar cravings and make it easier to stay on track with your goals.
+It can also help reduce sugar cravings and make it easier to stay on track with your goals.

 9. Helps Regulate Blood Sugar Levels